mattmaniak/fiflo/README.md

 ```

 After that and the fiflo execution, there is possibility to check the code
 coverage.
-It will create the cov/ dir and put the every source file with codecov
+It will create the cov/ dir and put the every source file with
-marked after the previous execution The program must be compiled with the
+codecov marked after the previous execution The program must be compiled using
-"debug" option previously.
-Gcc only.
+the "debug" option previously.
+Possible only with the gcc.
 ```
 make coverage
 ```